Victoriaville Tigres Logo

 1982 – 1987

-The Longueuil Chevaliers team logo is associated with the club’s history, founded in Longueuil in 1982.
-After its creation, the Victoriaville Tigres team appeared, but the symbol with the knight remained an integral part of the club’s heritage.
-The team’s development on a university basis emphasizes its focus on youth programs and talent support.
+The Longueuil Chevaliers team logo is associated with the club’s history, which dates back to its founding in Longueuil in 1982.
+After its creation, the Victoriaville Tigres team was formed, but the knight-themed symbol remained an integral part of the club’s heritage.
+The team’s development at the university level emphasizes youth programs and talent support.

 The emblem is a circle combining white and red, symbolizing strength, energy, and confidence.
 In the center are large letters “C” and “L” with decorative curves and black edging.